 - publishes literature translated into 14 languages

-- runs the The Hundred Languages of Children exhibition that has been travelling for 25 years across five continents invited by governments, museums, universities and art galleries etc.
+- manages the The Hundred Languages of Children Exhibition that has been travelling for 25 years across five continents invited by governments, museums, universities and art galleries

-For more information visit the Reggio Children website.
+For more information, please visit the Reggio Children website.